nutanix-japan/ocp-hci/ocp_csi/ocp_csi.rst

 #.
 Create a secret that the StorageClass can use to access the Nutanix HCI storage

+   Copy the following Secret configuration script, modify required fields and execute it in the command line

+   **Open a text editor (notepad / vi / nano), paste the contents and change the fields indicated to suit your environment.
+Example is also provided**

    **Be sure to use your environment's details for the following fields:**

    - Prism Element IP